JensIvens/webtech2/README.md

 ---

 >##Lab 6
-Introduction to Nodejs, Express and Web sockets
+Introduction to Node.js, Express and Web sockets

 Build an interactive application.